 Make your own candy with this Easy Homemade Hanukkah Gelt!
 This is a really fun way to get kids involved in the kitchen while creating a Hanukkah treat that's vegan, paleo, and free of refined sugar.
 Customize each piece of gelt with any of your favorite toppings!

-- 1 cup Hu dark chocolate vegan and refined sugar-free gems [use code ELAINE for discount]
+- 1 cup vegan dark chocolate (I love Hu brand for vegan and refined sugar-free) [use code ELAINE20 for 20 % discount]

 1 batch of my homemade vegan chocolate recipe

 - Freeze fried fruit, crushed

 - Peppermint candy/candy canes, crushed up

 - Place chocolate in a microwave safe measuring cup with pour spout.
 Microwave on high for 2 minutes.
 Stir until smooth.
 Alternatively, make a batch of my homemade vegan chocolate and use the liquid chocolate before it sets.

 - Once chocolate is completely melted and smooth, pour or spoon just a small amount into the bottom of a silicone muffin tray.
 You can use any size muffin tray but make sure it is silicone.
 If you do not have a silicone muffin tray you can use paper muffin liners in a pinch!